UK watchdog probes Amazon, Google for fake reviews of goods

 Another red flag is when a positive review suggests the reviewer was paid or received an incentive to write it, the CMA said.

-The watchdog is also looking specifically into whether Amazon's systems are failing to stop some sellers from manipulating product listings by “co-opting” positive reviews from other products.
+It's also looking specifically into whether Amazon's systems are failing to stop some sellers from manipulating product listings by combining positive reviews for one product with a listing for a different one.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.